A blog by Ronny Allan

 So Cabozantinib is a targeted therapy and growth blocker just like Everolimus (Afinitor) and Sunitinib (Sutent).
 Very technical process but in the simplest of terms, Cabozantinib is designed to disrupt the actions of VEGF (a growth factor) and MET (a growth factor receptor) which promote spread of cancerous cells through the growth of new blood vessels.
 Whilst we are on this subject, please note Everolimus (Afinitor) is an mTOR inhibitor and Sunitinib (Sutent) is a tyrosine kinase inhibitor.
 Many people think these drugs are a type of chemo – that is incorrect, these are targeted therapies.
 See more on this by clicking here.

 During my research, I found that it is an existing drug approval for other cancers and even has a connection to a type of Neuroendocrine Cancer called Medullary Thyroid Cancer (MTC).
-Cabozantinib, under the brand name of ‘Cometriq’ was approved by the FDA in 2012 for use in MTC which is frequently associated with Multiple Endocrine Neoplasia 2 (MEN2).
+Cabozantinib, under the brand name of ‘Cometriq’ was approved by the FDA and other national approval agencies in 2012 for use in MTC which is frequently associated with Multiple Endocrine Neoplasia 2 (MEN2).
 Read more about Cometriq here.
 It’s also been approved by the FDA for advanced renal cell carcinoma (RCC) (branded as Cabometyx).

-The history of the latest clinical trial can be found below.
+The history of the clinical trial covering most NETs can be found below.

 Disclaimer